Let's Have a City...

 Modernity revealed itself through space and time, shaped them and the ideas about them.
 Adepts of modernity considered cities as laboratories of the future and their inhabitants as actors and visionaries.
 Critics, on the contrary, saw them as a concentration of problems and negative phenomena.
 Therefore, the modern city, both as a concept and as an experience, was determined by tensions between ideologues and actors — national, religious, social, professional, gender, and other communities or groups.

-During the program series, researchers from the Center for Urban History will share the results of their research, showing changes in the social fabric and relationships, materiality and technology, symbolic meanings and ideological demonstrations, and everyday practices and decisions.
+During the program series, researchers will share the results of their research, showing changes in the social fabric and relationships, materiality and technology, symbolic meanings and ideological demonstrations, and everyday practices and decisions.
 We will raise questions: how do residents influence and shape the city?
 Who and what do they look up to in their actions?
 What ideas appeal to them, and what ideas do they adopt in Lviv?
 What communities are formed, changed, dissolved, and cease to exist in the city's space?
 How do technologies, trends, and economic impulses change urban spaces, citizens, and their everyday lives or behavioral practices?
-Although the topics of the lectures relate to the past, it is important for us to discuss them through the prism of the present and to find out what are the legacies of ideas and experiences of the modern in the current vision and experience of the city, as well as the future expectations.
+Although the topics of the lectures relate to the past, it is important for us to discuss them through the prism of the present and to find out what the legacies of ideas and experiences of the modern are in the current vision and experience of the city, as well as the future expectations.

-THE PROGRAM
+THE PROGRAM 2025

 THE TEAM

-- Sofia Dyak, curator of the series
+• Sofia Dyak, Viktoria Panas, curators of the series

-- Maryana Mazurak, Yelyzaveta Bobrova, communication support
+• Maryana Mazurak, Yelyzaveta Bobrova, communication support

-- Bogdana Davydiuk, design
+• Bogdana Davydiuk, design

 Credits